enables cataloguers to process all available data

-• You subscribe to our platform on an annual basis.
+• You subscribe to our digital platform on an annual basis.

 • We host all your files in our backend – your data and assets are yours in perpetuity.